 Unfortunately, high demand for goldenseal has caused a serious reduction in native populations.
 As early as 1884, dramatic declines in wild populations due to overharvesting and deforestation were documented.
-In North Carolina, goldenseal is an endangered species, making harvest from public lands illegal.
 In 1997, goldenseal was listed on Appendix II of the Convention for International Trade on Endangered Species of Wild Fauna and Flora (CITES), an international treaty monitoring trade in threatened and endangered species.
 This listing imposes controls on goldenseal trade designed to protect the species and encourage sustainable use.
 This has not stopped people from collecting it, however, and populations continue to decrease.
 Fortunately, cultivation of this herb is fairly easy.

 The medicinal properties of goldenseal are attributed to the alkaloids hydrastine and berberine which are present in concentrations of 2 to 10%.
 Cherokee Indians used the bitter tasting root of goldenseal for many purposes, e.g., as an antiseptic, a general health tonic, and to treat snakebite.
 Iroquois Indians used it to treat whooping cough, pneumonia, and digestive disorders.
 Early American pioneers used it primarily as an eyewash and to treat sore throats, mouth sores, and digestive disorders.
 Commercial demand for the root began in about 1860.
 It is now a top selling herb in North America and can be found in many formulations in stores across the country.
 Current uses include treatment of nasal congestion, mouth sores, eye and ear infections, and as a topical antiseptic.
 It is commonly believed to help boost the immune system and increase the efficacy of other medicinal herbs.
 Some people also mistakenly believe that goldenseal will mask urine tests for illegal drugs.